HazemHassan03/serial-generator/README.md

-# serial-generator
+# Serial Generator
-Generate a random serial number.
+Generate a random serial number from a range of numbers and characters.